Nithur-M/work-from-anywhere/frontend-jobs.md

 &lt;p&gt;The expected annual salary range for this position is between &lt;strong&gt;$90,000 and $150,000 USD&lt;/strong&gt;.
 Compensation is determined based on a variety of factors including relevant experience, other job related qualifications/skills, geographic location, and business needs.&lt;/p&gt;
 &lt;div&gt;&lt;strong&gt;Join our team!&amp;nbsp;&lt;/strong&gt;&lt;/div&gt;
 &lt;div&gt;&amp;nbsp;&lt;/div&gt;
-&lt;div&gt;If you are passionate about 10up&#39;s mission and think you have what it takes to be successful in this role even if you don&#39;t check all the boxes, please apply.
-We&#39;d appreciate the opportunity to personally review your application.
-Everyone gets a response.&lt;/div&gt;
+&lt;div&gt;If you are passionate about 10up&#39;s mission and think you have what it takes to be successful in this role, please apply.
+If you consider yourself a Full-Stack Engineer, please choose the discipline and job title that most closely aligns with your focus/primary area of expertise.
+We personally review each application and can always pivot roles after you enter the hiring process.&lt;/div&gt;
 &lt;div&gt;&amp;nbsp;&lt;/div&gt;
 &lt;div&gt;Read more about &lt;a class=&quot;postings-link&quot; href=&quot;https://drive.google.com/file/d/1nQ9yWRqfDAdrriYRnBNzYo7w59auYxMe/view&quot;&gt;What to Expect &lt;/a&gt;through our Recruiting process.&lt;/div&gt;
 &lt;div&gt;&amp;nbsp;&lt;/div&gt;